CommunityToolkit/WindowsCommunityToolkit/docs/services/OneDrive.md

 Before your app can make requests to OneDrive, it needs a user to authenticate and authorize the application to have access to their data.
 Microsoft Graph, OneDrive, and SharePoint support using a standard OAuth2 or Open ID Connect authorization flow.
 Requests to Microsoft Graph are authenticated using bearer tokens obtained from one of these flows.

+#### Manifest capabilities for authentication

+You will need to add:

+< Capability Name="privateNetworkClientServer" />

+to your application manifest to enable AAD authentication.
+Capabilities in the manifest are described in more detail in this document [Capability](https://docs.microsoft.com/en-us/uwp/schemas/appxpackage/appxmanifestschema/element-capability)

 Authentication, sign-in and permission scopes are discussed in more detail in this document, [Authorization and sign-in for OneDrive in Microsoft Graph](https://docs.microsoft.com/en-us/onedrive/developer/rest-api/getting-started/graph-oauth)

 ### Testing access to the OneDrive API